Common cockle: Ecology

 This species is a filter feeder, meaning that it feeds by straining water to obtain suspended matter and food particles.
 Water is inhaled through an inhalant siphon, and exhaled through an exhalant siphon.

 It tolerates a wide range of salinity (euryhaline), and wide range of temperatures (eurythermic), which helps to explain its very extensive range.
 It has a first spawning period in early summer, and a second one in the fall.

+Lifespan and predation

 Lifespan is typically five to six years, though it may perish earlier due to predation by humans as well as crabs, flounder, and various birds especially including oystercatchers.
 A green shore crab (Carcinus maenas) can consume up to 40 common cockles a day, eating smaller cockles (under 1.5 cm diameter) much more quickly than larger ones.
-Hence they could have a greater impact in lean seasons where cockles did not grow so quickly.
+As cockles size increases it takes exponentially more time for the green crabs to break into the shell.
+This leads to the crabs preferring smaller cockles as prey.
+In lean seasons where cockles did not grow so quickly the crabs may have a greater influence on the population due to their preference for smaller individuals.

 Parasites and diseases

 The cercozoan species Marteilia cochillia is a parasite of the common cockle, having caused a collapse in commercial harvests of cockle beds in Galicia in 2012.